 DUI Penalties in Pennsylvania Are Severe.
 Make Sure You Have a DUI Lawyer on Your Side

 Pennsylvania has a tiered punishment penalties structure based on both driving history and BAC, with categories that include general impairment (.08 to .099% BAC), high BAC (.10 to .159% BAC) and highest BAC (.16% or higher).
 A first-time DUI offender with a blood alcohol concentration of .08 to .099 will not face jail time, but may face several other penalties, including a fine and up to six months of probation.
-There is also an administrative license suspension separate from criminal charges that all drivers arrested for DUI face.
-The penalties only get tougher if your BAC was .10 or above or for subsequent DUI arrests.
+After blood work in Abington the penalties only get tougher if your BAC was .10 or above or for subsequent DUI arrests.
 If you already have a DUI on your record, you could be facing jail time and steep fines depending on your BAC, including:

 - Five days (for 2nd offense) or ten days (for 3rd offense) to five years in jail